 Money = control

-When I was a kid, I wanted to be an adult.
+The first thing about my childhood conditions is that when I was a kid, I wanted to be an adult.

 I figured out that whoever had the money had control of the environment.
 At 12, I wanted to be “the man” and start making money.
 I watched my dad and other men control what we did because they were the ones with money.